ArtezGDA/Course-Material/Advanced/image-processing/README.md

 So this means that there are 71806 pixels darker than 150 in this image.

-Or let's narrow this down a bit.
-Say we would like to count all the pixels which colors are between 150 and 165:
+Or what if we would like to narrow this range of colors down a bit.
+Say we would like to count all the pixels which colors are between 150 and 165 (i.e. lighter than 150 but not lighter than 165 ):

 ```python
 # select all the pixels between 150 and 165